PIPsUS: Self-Supervised Point Tracking in Ultrasound: Methods

 (2) Simulation labels: We randomly transform ultrasound images with translation, intensity modulation, and noise addition to generate US videos with known motions.
 The loss is similar to Eq.~\ref{eq:pips_loss} but with $\gamma_{Time}=1$, and we choose L1 loss since the motion under our transformations is known.

-We use the simulation to warm up the model.
-The model is then trained with PIPs++ labels plus 50\% of the simulated labels, and we validate its performance on PIPs++ labels.
+We use simulation to warm up the model, then train the model with PIPs++ labels plus 50\% of the simulated labels and validate on PIPs++ labels.
 We implement a zero-flow regularization with zero-motion videos to regularize model prediction.
-To let the model learn to correct its wrong predictions, the previous motion has a 70\% chance of being the accurate flow with added Gaussian noise and 30\% to be the model's previous prediction.
-The points used for training are detected by the SIFT detector, with the contrast threshold set to 0.08 and the edge threshold set to 4.
-However, our model is not limited to SIFT in training and inference, and it can track any points.
+The input motion history has a 70\% chance of being the accurate flow with added Gaussian noise and 30\% to be the model's previous prediction.
+As a proof-of-concept experiment, the keypoints are detected by SIFT, with the contrast threshold as 0.08 and the edge threshold as 4.
+However, our model is not limited to SIFT in training and inference.